techidaily/site-games-able/source/_posts/a-step-by-step-guide-for-a-supercharged-ps4-experience.md

  This is especially true for the original PS4 and PS4 Slim.
 Both of these use a SATA II connection for their hard disk, which is not capable of throughputs as high as the newer SATA III connection on the PS4 Pro.
 So while you'll see some benefits of using an SSD on older PS4 models, it won't be night and day.

  SSDs are also more expensive, so in most cases, you're better off putting the money towards a larger hard drive to hold more games.
-Given the PS4's age, we'd recommend saving the money and[upgrading to a PlayStation 5](https://www.makeuseof.com/ps4-vs-ps5-worth-upgrading/) , which has an SSD built into the system.
+Given the PS4's age, we'd recommend saving the money and [upgrading to a PlayStation 5](https://www.makeuseof.com/ps4-vs-ps5-worth-upgrading/) , which has an SSD built into the system.

 ## 7\.
 Check Individual Game Settings